 Alternates

-A Member shall be entitled to appoint an alternate (with such appointment and such alternate being approved by the Panel (including as to the proposed alternates appropriate expertise and/or experience within the electricity industry)) and further may remove such person as his alternate from time to time by giving written notice to the Secretary.
+A Member shall be entitled to appoint an alternate (with such appointment and such alternate being approved by the Panel (including as to the proposed alternates appropriate expertise and/or experience within the electricity industry)) and further may remove such person as their alternate from time to time by giving written notice to the Secretary.
 The appointment and removal of an alternate shall be effective from the time so specified in such notice given to the Secretary.

 These Terms of Reference shall apply in respect of the appointment of an alternate as though references to the Member in any paragraph were to such alternate.